derbyjs/derby/index.md

 ### Features

-* **HTML templates**: [Mustache](http://mustache.github.com/mustache.5.html)-like templates are rendered into HTML on both the server and client.
+* **HTML templates:** [Mustache](http://mustache.github.com/mustache.5.html)-like templates are rendered into HTML on both the server and client.
 Because they render on the server, pages display immediately---even before any scripts are downloaded.
 Templates are mostly just HTML, so designers can understand and modify them.

-* **View bindings**: In addition to HTML rendering, templates specify live bindings between the view and model.
+* **View bindings:** In addition to HTML rendering, templates specify live bindings between the view and model.
 When model data change, the view updates the properties, text, or HTML neccessary to reflect the new data.
 When the user interacts with the page---such as editing the value of a text input---the model data are updated.

-* **Client and server routing**: The same routes produce a single-page browser app and an [Express](http://expressjs.com/) server app.
+* **Client and server routing:** The same routes produce a single-page browser app and an [Express](http://expressjs.com/) server app.
 Links render instantly with push/pop state changes in modern browsers, while server rendering provides access to search engines and browsers without JavaScript.

-* **Model syncing**: Model changes are automatically sychronized with the server and all clients subscribed to the same data over [Socket.IO](http://socket.io/).
+* **Model syncing:** Model changes are automatically sychronized with the server and all clients subscribed to the same data over [Socket.IO](http://socket.io/).

-* **Conflict resolution**: The server detects conflicts, enabling clients to respond instantly and work offline.
+* **Conflict resolution:** The server detects conflicts, enabling clients to respond instantly and work offline.
 Multiple powerful techniques for conflict resolution are included.

-* **Customizable persistence**: Apps function fully with in-memory, dynamic models.
+* **Customizable persistence:** Apps function fully with in-memory, dynamic models.
 After the design crystallizes and the logic is written, schemas can be added to provide validation and automatic persistence of data to one or more databases.

 ### Flexibility without the glue code